 I’ll be honest, I’m not sure I would do this again.
 It takes a LONG time for the Cricut to cut these wood sheets and the sawdust kind of gets everywhere.

-Plus, most things I could make with wood, I could just make with Chipboard or leather.
+Plus, most things I could make with wood, I could just make with Wood Veneer, Chipboard or leather.
+Especially with wood veneers, I can make more intricate designs, there are different finishes I can use.
+I don’t need a rotary knife blade…

 In any case, if you’re set on cutting wood with your Cricut, here’s my thoughts…